christianheine/jorel/docs/docs/basic-usage/generating-responses.md

   openAI: true, // Will use OPENAI_API_KEY environment variable });

-const response = await jorEl.ask("What is the capital of France?");
+const response = await jorEl.text("What is the capital of France?");
 console.log(response);
 // Paris is the capital of France.
 ```